brunopk/docs-linux/proxmox/README.md

         wpa_supplicant -B -i wlp1s0 -c /etc/wpa_supplicant/wpa_supplicant.conf
         ```
     4. Use the scan feature of `wpa_cli` to find the SSID for your Wi-Fi network.
-    5. Follow steps 1 to 3 in [this](https://blog.vivekkaushik.com/guide-how-to-configure-proxmox-with-wifi) blog with previously found SSID and Wi-Fi network password but using interfaces configuration defined in **[`/proxmox/interfaces`](/proxmox/interfaces)** configuration.
+    5. Follow steps 1 to 3 in [Guide: How to configure Proxmox with WiFi](https://blog.vivekkaushik.com/guide-how-to-configure-proxmox-with-wifi) :

-        - `post-up iptables` is for NAT configuration, `post-up ip` is for routing.
+         - Use previously found WiFi SSID and password in `/etc/wpa_supplicant/wpa_supplicant.conf`.

-        - Check all NAT rules are set for the **correct interface** of the proxmox node (`-i` argument), for example in previous `/etc/network/interfaces` the corresponding interface is wlp1s0.
+        - Replace `wlp1s0` with the corresponding network interface in all `-i` arguments of the NAT rules in `/etc/network/interfaces`.

         -  Verify NAT rules for AdGuard Home are **before** NAT rules for Nginx Proxy Manager to avoid sending traffic for AdGuard Home to NPM (`-I PREROUTING 1` is to ensure rule priority).
 5. Nginx Proxy Server (NPM)